Probiotics & Pregnancy

 Probiotics are helpful even after your baby is born.
 Evidence suggests that probiotics support postpartum psychological wellness (4).
 The majority of serotonin, the “feel-good neurotransmitter” is made in the gut.
 Any imbalance or disruption in the microbiome can influence mood dramatically.
 Studies have shown that prebiotics and probiotics affect the metabolism of serotonin in intestinal and brain tissues (5).
 This is why we include both prebiotics and probiotics in our Mama Bird Probiotics.

-Probiotics promote better digestion and nutrient absorption
+Probiotics support better digestion and nutrient absorption

 Probiotics can help balance intestinal flora to aid digestive health and nutrient absorption (6).
 Probiotics can encourage the growth of more beneficial bacteria in our gut, which can help our intestines move food along through our digestive system.

 Probiotics also aid in improving the breakdown of protein, carbohydrates, fats, and converting fiber into healthy fatty acids.
 Better digestion means better absorption of nutrients from food and supplements.
 If the mama is getting more nourishment, the baby is too.
-Better digestion and healthy regularity are especially welcome during pregnancy when constipation can be a common discomfort.
+Better digestion and healthy regularity are especially welcome during pregnancy when occasional constipation can be a common discomfort.

 With the significance of the gut-brain axis in brain health and performance, it’s a very good idea to consume 1- 2 servings of fermented foods daily.
 Fermented foods contain live bacteria or active cultures, which contribute a diverse array of microorganisms to the existing gut microbiota and thus have the potential to affect health (7).